During campus emergencies, it’s vital that students and faculty are prepared to react quickly.

 - Turn off all lights and close the blinds or curtains.

 - Instruct all students to stay low and away from the windows and doors.

-- Keep students inside of the classroom.
+- Keep students quiet and out of sight of the doorway inside the classroom.

 - Silence televisions, cell phones and other electronics.